Amigo (Roberto Carlos song)

-"Amigo" (English: "Friend") is a popular song written by Brazilian songwriters Erasmo Carlos and Roberto Carlos (no relation) and originally recorded by the latter in Portuguese in 1977.
+"Amigo" (English: "Friend") is a popular song written by Brazilian songwriters Erasmo Carlos and Roberto Carlos and originally recorded by the latter in Portuguese in 1977.
 As with many other of his songs, Roberto Carlos also recorded a Spanish-language version, with lyrics by Buddy and Mary McCluskey.
 The song, which praises a friendship that has overcome many difficulties, became particularly popular after a children's choir sang it for Pope John Paul II on his 1979 visit to Mexico.

 Background and release

 Roberto Carlos dedicated Amigo to his longtime songwriting partner, Erasmo Carlos.
 As with many of their other songs, Erasmo wrote the music and Roberto wrote the lyrics of the song.
 In the lyrics, Roberto Carlos praises his friend for having been by his side through many journeys and difficulties and describes him as "a man with the heart of a child" whose "heart is a house with open doors".

 By this time, Roberto Carlos was already a very important figure in Latin music, and it had become usual for him to record Spanish-language versions of his songs so that they could be popular in the rest of Latin America.
 On this occasion, Argentine siblings Buddy and Mary McCluskey wrote the Spanish lyrics, which are mostly identical in meaning to the original Portuguese lyrics, and thus the song was released in Spanish with No te olvides de mi as the B-side.

 The song became popular through Latin America, and particularly in Mexico, where it first charted in early 1978 until reaching #1 in the charts on the 10 March 1978 week.